 Currently, about 240 mines in more than 40 countries produce lead.
 The world's annual lead production exceeds 10 million tons, mainly in countries such as Australia, China, the United States, Mexico, Sweden, Peru, Russia, Canada, and Morocco.
 About half of them are obtained through recycling waste.

-Old history of galena
+The old history of galena mining

 Galena has been used throughout ancient times for different reasons, but it's mainly used for smelting.